 Substance abuse and tobacco addiction are substantial barriers having serious impact on student decision making and overall school culture.
+Additionally, the legalization of marijuana for recreational use has had an impact on the student perspective on the risks involved with using marijuana.
+Students view marijuana as harmless and that "everyone is doing it, it's legal."
 To address this challenge we have taken "aggressive observation" techniques as a staff increasing supervision and improving communication of information related to student behavior, discipline and consequences.
+Daily discipline updates come from the principal detailing disciplinary referrals, suspensions, or expulsions.

 Attendance is a definite barrier to school goals, although diligence and increased use of attendance monitoring programs (SAM/SARB) has substantially increased overall attendance.
+At least fifty percent of newly enrolled students are identified as truant upon their arrival at our school.
+A barrier to student problems is that their previous schools have not effectively identified their students as truant. putting us behind in the process of improving attendance.

 Overall, student behavior has been a challenge for a long time.
-Beginning this year, we have aggressively addressed student use of profanity, dress code issues, as well as drugj, alcohol and tobacco use.
+Beginning this year, we have aggressively addressed student use of profanity, dress code issues, as well as drug, alcohol and tobacco use.
 This has resulted in less drug, alcohol, and tobacco offenses.
-Additionall, students do not have off-campus privileges during lunch unless they have earned full credits during the last grading period.
-This has resulted in more students achieving full credit and less students using drugs or tobacco at lunch with tighter restrictions and increased supervision.
+Additionally, students do not have off-campus privileges during lunch unless they have earned full credits during the last grading period.
+This has resulted in more students achieving full credit and less students using drugs or tobacco at lunch with tighter restrictionsj.